-The VEGRAI method was applied in order to assess the impacts of modifications to the system on the riparian vegetation of the watercourse.
-The riparian zones located along the watercourse have been impacted by the growth of alien vegetation.
+The VEGRAI method was applied in order to assess the impacts of modifications to the system on the riparian vegetation of the river.
+The riparian zones located along the river have been impacted by the growth of alien vegetation.
 The resultant encroachment of alien vegetation has led to an impediment of water flow and displacement of indigenous floral and faunal species within the riparian areas.
-Furthermore, all of these systems have been impacted upon by mining and agriculture (crop cultivation and grazing of domestic livestock) activities.
-The riparian features found in the unnamed ephemeral watercourse a received a score of 68%, indicating that the VEGRAI Ecological Category falls in Category C indicating a moderately modified system where the loss of natural habitat, biota, and basic ecosystem functions have occurred.
-The VEGRAI score for the quarry's vegetation is 40% which means that the ecosystem is largely modified system where the loss of natural habitat, biota, and basis ecosystem functions have occurred but the basic ecosystem functions are still predominantly unchanged.
+Furthermore, all of these systems have been impacted upon by agriculture (crop cultivation and grazing of domestic livestock) activities.